openwallet-foundation-labs/tsp/README.md

 ```

 Apart from the library, there are a few example executables.
-The CLI is most usefull, see below how to install and use the CLI.
+The CLI is most useful, see below how to install and use the CLI.

 ## Organization of the project folder